If you aren't coming from an existing deployment of Horizon, feel free to skip this section and move on to installing Horizon!

 HTTP_PORT field in your configuration file accordingly.

-Once you have a configuration file ready, you can install the Captive Core package to prepare the Horizon configuration:
+Once you have a configuration file ready, you should also modify your Horizon configuration to include Captive Core parameters.
+Within

-You will need to adjust these accordingly, for example by pointing
+You may need to adjust these accordingly, for example by pointing

 CAPTIVE_CORE_CONFIG_PATH to your configuration file and possibly